-The issuance of shares as consideration in the Lineagen Acquisition resulted in dilution to our existing stockholders.
-In addition, pursuant to the Lineagen Acquisition, headcount of our consolidated operations increased by 33 employees, which has resulted in and will continue to result in increased selling, general and administrative expenses.
-Although we conducted extensive business, financial and legal due diligence in connection with our evaluation of the Lineagen Acquisition, our due diligence investigations may not have identified every matter that could adversely affect our business, operating results and financial condition.
-We may be unable to adequately address the financial, legal and operational risks introduced by the Lineagen Acquisition and may have difficulty developing experience with the industry in which Lineagen operates.
-Accordingly, we cannot guarantee that the Lineagen Acquisition will yield the results we have anticipated and unforeseen complexities and expenses may arise.
-In addition, we may not achieve the revenues, growth prospects and synergies expected from this acquisition any such benefits we do achieve may not offset increased costs, resulting in a potential impairment of goodwill or other assets that were acquired.
+Although we conducted extensive business, financial and legal due diligence in connection with our evaluation of the Recent Acquisitions, our due diligence investigations may not have identified every matter that could adversely affect our business, operating results and financial condition.
+We may be unable to adequately address the financial, legal and operational risks introduced by the Recent Acquisitions and may have difficulty developing experience with the industry in which Lineagen and/or BioDiscovery operates.
+Accordingly, we cannot guarantee that the Recent Acquisitions will yield the results we have anticipated and unforeseen complexities and expenses may arise.
+In addition, we may not achieve the revenues, growth prospects and synergies expected from the Recent Acquisitions any such benefits we do achieve may not offset increased costs, resulting in a potential impairment of goodwill or other assets that were acquired.
 For future acquisitions, we may similarly be unable achieve revenue, growth prospects and synergies in a manner consistent with our expectations.
 Our failure to do so could adversely affect our business, operating results and financial condition.